 On May 24th the Town Administrator and Town Planner met with approximately 50-60 people (primarily Old Town residents).
-The purpose of this meeting was for the residents to ask questions of the Town staff and to state their concerns.
+The purpose of this meeting was to explain the procedure and for the residents to ask questions of the Town staff and to state their concerns.